-You can manage your Google SDKs by opening Eclipse's workspace preferences, which can be accessed via Window > Preferences, or Eclipse > Preferences if you are on Mac OS X. Open the Google entry in the left pane and select Web Toolkit or App Engine.
+You can manage the App Engine Java and GWT Web Toolkit SDKs by opening Eclipse's workspace preferences, which can be accessed via Window > Preferences, or Eclipse > Preferences if you are on Mac OS X. Open the Google entry in the left pane and select Web Toolkit or App Engine.

 You can click the Download button to open a web page where you'll find the latest SDKs.